skit-ai/tech/_posts/2022-02-15-label-noise-intro.md

 Label noise has been a consistent problem even in the [most widely used open source datasets](https://datasets-benchmarks-proceedings.neurips.cc/paper/2021/file/f2217062e9a397a1dca429e7d70bc6ca-Paper-round1.pdf).
 Several papers have come up various [deep learning techniques](https://arxiv.org/pdf/2007.08199.pdf) to make models more robust to label noise present in their train sets.
 Even so, identifying label noise in your dataset and investigating it's cause is an important process to further understand model behaviour and prevent label noise in future datasets.

-In this blog, we discuss why we decided to fix label noise in our datasets, some cleaning methods we tried and some tips for preventing label noise in dataset creation in the future.
+In this blog, we discuss why we decided to fix label noise in our datasets followed by some statistic cleaning methods we tested to narrow down regions within the dataset where label noise could be present.

 ## Why fix label noise?